vzhou842/victorzhou.com/content/posts/2019-07-24-intro-to-rnns.md

 probs = softmax(out)
 print(out) # [[0.50000095], [0.49999905]]
 ```

-> Need a refresher on Softmax?
-Read my [quick explanation of Softmax](/blog/softmax/).
+<figcaption>If you need a refresher on Softmax, read my <a href="/blog/softmax/">quick explanation of Softmax</a>.</figcaption>

 Our RNN works, but it's not very useful yet.
 Let's change that...

+> Liking this introduction so far?
+[Subscribe to my newsletter](/subscribe/?src=intro-to-rnns) to get notified about new Machine Learning posts like this one.

 ## 7. The Backward Phase